nf-core/stableexpression/docs/usage.md

 gene_2,1,2,3
 ```

+> [!WARNING]
+> The count file should not have any column other than the first one (gene IDs) and the sample columns.

-While the design should look like:
+The design should look like:

 ```csv title=design.csv
 sample,condition